Large Electron Model: A Universal Ground State Predictor: Neural Network Slater--Jastrow and Hartree--Fock comparison

 In contrast, our Fermi Sets foundation model retains a compact antisymmetric core while learning correlations through a symmetric, configuration- and parameter-dependent mixing of antisymmetric components.
 This allows the model to represent correlation-driven reorganization without relying on uncontrolled symmetry breaking, and it produces densities that track the ground-state structure across $\lambda$ and across particle-number sectors.
-The comparison in Fig.~\ref{fig:supp_densities} therefore serves as a wavefunction-level diagnostic: Hartree--Fock breaks down first and most severely, Slater--Jastrow (backflow) captures a large portion of correlations but remains limited by its fixed antisymmetric (determinant) backbone, and the Fermi Sets foundation model provides the most faithful densities consistent with its superior energy accuracy.
+The comparison in Fig.~\ref{fig:supp_densities} therefore serves as a wavefunction-level diagnostic: Hartree--Fock breaks down first and most severely, the single-determinant NN Slater--Jastrow baseline captures a large portion of correlations but remains limited by its restricted antisymmetric backbone, while optional backflow can improve but not remove this structural constraint, and the Fermi Sets foundation model provides the most faithful densities consistent with its superior energy accuracy.
 Comparison of energies is shown in Table~\ref{tab:numericalBenchmark}.